hubyhub/cheatsheets/SVG.Matrix.with.Javascript.md

 ```

 ### SVGTransform (transform="translate(1, 1) scale(2)")
-Create, change and get transform-items of an element like that
+Create, change and get transform-items of an element

 ```javascript
 var transform;